The ESCAPE Program is now available 100% online!

 - Earn A Certificate for Teaching Science Through the Arts upon fulfilling all program requirements

-- Participate in one online Teaching Earth Science through the Arts course and obtain a minimum grade of ‘C’ or better (4 quarter units or 40 hours).
+- Participate in one online Teaching Science through the Arts course and obtain a minimum grade of ‘C’ or better (4 quarter units or 40 hours).